Maybe you have hopes and dreams about making a living online.

 It’s also true.
 Sometimes the truth is corny.

-If you want your audience’s attention, you have to create awesome things for them to pay attention to.
+If you want your audience’s attention, you have to learn how to write better content and create awesome things for them to pay attention to.

 If you want an influencer’s attention, you have to be patient, pleasantly persistent, and make things they might find interesting.